Profiling an input dataset does the following:

 - Open the Schema Mapping page of a schema mapping, mastering, or categorization project.
 The input attributes appear on the left.

-- Expand the information for an input attribute (on the left) or unified attribute (on the right) by selecting the triangle icon to the left of the attribute name.
+- Expand the information for an input attribute (on the left) or unified attribute (on the right) by selecting the expand arrow to the left of the attribute name.
 If profiling is needed, one of the following options appears.

 - A Profile option appears if the attribute's dataset has never been profiled.